pablor21/bigbangjs-file-storage/README.md

 ---

 > ❗ **Important**:
-This libary uses a convention (AWS S3 like) to distingish between files and directories: **a directory name must end with "/" or be an empty string, everything that is not a directory, is a file.**
+This libary uses a convention to distingish between files and directories: **a directory name must end with "/" or be an empty string, everything that is not a directory, is a file.**
 This behavior has an important impact when you copy/move files, if you copy/move a file called file01.txt to a location endend in "/", ex: destination/, then the file will be copied/moved to destination/file01.txt, if the destination doesn't end with "/" then the file will be copied/moved to "destination" (a file without extension)
 ---